Southwest Virginia leaders announce lowest regional data center equipment tax rate in the Commonwealth

 “Swift action over five months demonstrates Southwest Virginia’s commitment to following InvestSWVA’s playbook to secure new data center investment in the region,” said Will Payne, Managing Partner of Coalfield Strategies and project lead for InvestSWVA.
 “Project Oasis is a data-informed and industry-backed tool highlighting Southwest Virginia’s competitive advantages.”

-The Project Oasis study was led by R. Kent Hill, managing principal of On Point Development Strategies and the former manager of strategic economic development for Dominion Energy.
-The LENOWISCO Planning District Commission and the Southwest Virginia Energy Research and Development Authority served as strategic partners, with funding from the GO Virginia Region One Council and the Virginia Department of Mines, Minerals and Energy.
+InvestSWVA’s Project Oasis study was performed by R. Kent Hill, managing principal of On Point Development Strategies and the former manager of strategic economic development for Dominion Energy.
+The LENOWISCO Planning District Commission, Southwest Virginia Energy Research and Development Authority and Energy DELTA Lab served as strategic partners, with funding from the GO Virginia Region One Council and the Virginia Department of Energy.
 Both the Northern Virginia Technology Council and Data Center Coalition provided industry expertise.

 The economic and fiscal impact analysis that was conducted for Project Oasis estimated that a large data center locating in the region would result in over 2,000 jobs created during construction, 40 direct and 59 additional permanent jobs, $233 million in economic activity during construction, and over $50 million in economic activity annually once operations begin.
 This model facility would require an estimated $464.1 million total capital investment.